stefanvictora/hue-scheduler/README.md

 Kitchen       22:00       color:#00835C     days:Fr,Sa
 ~~~

 In this example, the lights in your (home) office are set to a bright and blue white at sunrise for an energetic start to your day.
 Ninety minutes after sunrise, the color temperature is set to a more neutral white for prolonged concentrated work.
 Finally, the light is dimmed slightly to a warmer temperature as the sun sets.
 Each time with a smooth 20-minute transition.
-With this simple configuration you can create fine-grained schedules that are enforced by Hue Scheduler.
+With this simple configuration, you can create fine-grained schedules that are enforced by Hue Scheduler.

 Since version 0.8.0 Hue Scheduler also **keeps track of any manual adjustments** to your lights and automatically disables the schedule for the affected lights, until they have been turned off and on again.
 This gives you the convenience of automatic schedules while still retaining manual control of certain lights when needed.
 After the manually adjusted lights have been turned off and on, Hue Scheduler automatically reschedules the expected state again.